 Healthy Pumpkin Carrot Pecan Muffins

-These muffins are also packed with tons of freshly grated carrot (one and a half cups to be exact!).
-I love the added texture that the grated carrots add, and although these muffins taste like pumpkin muffins, they have a lot more dimension to them than standard pumpkin muffins.
+These muffins are packed with lots of freshly grated carrot (one and a half cups to be exact!).
+I love the added texture that the grated carrots add, and although these muffins taste like pumpkin muffins, they have a lot more dimension.

 - 1 teaspoon baking soda